NeTEx-CEN/NeTEx/README.md

 1. **Functions**

-The folder contains snipsets of XML files focused on a specific function or element of Public transport services (e.g., timetable, stop places, fares, etc.).
+The folder contains snippets of XML files focused on a specific function or element of Public transport services (e.g., timetable, stop places, fares, etc.).
 They are meant to illustrate how to use NeTEx to model part of the public transport service.

 2. **Standards**